 Welcome!

-I am the Einstein-Moos Postdoctoral Fellow at Stanford University's Center on Democracy, Development, and the Rule of Law and an Affiliated Researcher at Stanford's King Center on Global Development.
+I am a postdoctoral fellow at Stanford University's Hoover History Lab.
+I am also the Program Advisor at Stanford's CDDRL Reform for Results initiative and an Affiliated Researcher at Stanford's King Center on Global Development.
+Previously, I held the Einstein-Moos Postdoctoral Fellowship at Stanford's Freeman Spogli Institute (CDDRL).
 I received my Ph.D. in Political Science from Johns Hopkins University in June 2024.

 The American Political Science Association Centennial Grants, the Johns Hopkins Suveges Fellowship, the King Center on Global Development at Stanford University, and the Institute of Humane Studies at George Mason University have supported my research.